DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 Referees should not be family members, partners or friends.

-Training providers will only accept a character reference as a second reference.

 It’s important to have at least one academic or professional reference.

+Training providers will accept a character reference, such as a mentor or someone you know from volunteering, as a second reference.

 If you’re applying for a salaried course, one of your references must be from an employer.